The Sphinx of the “Foremost of Noble Ladies”

+Hatshepsut means “Foremost of Noble Ladies.”
+She was one of only two female pharaohs in Ancient Egyptian history, who ruled as full Pharaoh not just as a regent for a younger male relative.
+She is the first significant female ruler in documented history.
 Born in 1507 BC, Hatshepsut came to the throne of Egypt in 1478 BC.
 Officially, she ruled jointly with Thutmose III, who had ascended to the throne the previous year as a child of about two years old.
-Hatshepsut declared herself king sometime between years 2 and 7 of the reign of her stepson and nephew, Thutmose III.
+Hatshepsut declared herself king sometime between the ages 2 and 7 of the reign of her stepson and nephew, Thutmose III.

 - Date: ca. 1479–1458 B.C.